Sonofneli7/csd-310/README.md

 ### Schema Design
 The repository contains exercises related to the design and development of relational database schemas.
 These exercises focus on:

--Defining entity-relationship diagrams (ERD) -Normalization techniques (1NF, 2NF, 3NF)
+- Defining entity-relationship diagrams (ERD)
+- Normalization techniques (1NF, 2NF, 3NF)
--Creating tables with appropriate constraints (Primary Key, Foreign Key, etc.)
+- Creating tables with appropriate constraints (Primary Key, Foreign Key, etc.)

 ### Query Creation
 Develop complex SQL queries for real-world data extraction and manipulation:

--CRUD Operations: Create, Read, Update, Delete -Aggregations, Joins, and Subqueries
+- CRUD Operations: Create, Read, Update, Delete
+- Aggregations, Joins, and Subqueries
--Data filtering and sorting with WHERE, ORDER BY, and GROUP BY
+- Data filtering and sorting with WHERE, ORDER BY, and GROUP BY

 ## Installation
 To get started with this project, follow the instructions below: